dward2/BME547/Lectures/git_workflow.md

             cholesterol_check()
     return
 ```
+--->
 * Commit
-* Test and make sure additional feature works.
+* Test everything, and make changes as needed.
+Commit any changes.
 * Push `HDL` branch to GitHub.
 * On GitHub, open a Pull Request to merge `HDL` into `master`.
 * Confirm pull request.
 * Pull updated `master` branch to local repository.

 ### LDL Branch
-On your own:  make a new branch and modify the `cholesterol_check` such that
+On your own:  make a new branch and modify your program to include the
-it can detect and analyze LDL results, using the same input format `LDL=###`.
+ability to analyze for LDL:
-* LDL < 130 is normal
+* LDL less than 130 is normal
 * LDL 130 to 159 is borderline high
 * LDL 160-189 is high
-* LDL > 190 is very high.
+* LDL 190 and above is very high.

 ### Additional Practice: Total Cholesterol function